 ---|

-ENGLISH | Students will study English for four hours a week in Year 9, and five hours a week in Years 10 and 11.
-This will lead to two qualifications.
-GCSE English Language &GCSE English Literature |
+ENGLISH | Students will study English for ten hours over two weeks in Years 10 and 11.
+This will lead to two qualifications: GCSE English Language &GCSE English Literature. |

-MATHEMATICS | Students will study Maths for four hours a week throughout Key Stage 4.
-This will lead to one qualification.
-GCSE Mathematics |
+MATHEMATICS | Students will study Maths for 10 hours over two weeks in Year 10 and 8 hours over two weeks in Year 11.This will lead to one qualification: GCSE Mathematics. |

-SCIENCE | Students will study Science for five hours a week throughout Key Stage 4.
-This will lead to two qualifications.
-GCSE Dual Award Science (students can opt to choose to do separate Sciences and achieve three qualifications, but this will take up optional curriculum time) |
+SCIENCE | Students will study Science for ten hours over two weeks in Years 10 and 11 This will lead to two qualifications: GCSE Dual Award Science (students can opt to choose to do separate Sciences and achieve three qualifications, but this will take up optional curriculum time). |

 |